Quick Stress Relief

 Recognize stress by listening to your body

 When you're tired, your eyes feel heavy and you might rest your head on your hand.
 When you're happy, you laugh easily.
-And when you are stressed, your body lets you know that too.
+And when you’re stressed, your body lets you know that too.
 Get in the habit of paying attention to your body’s clues.
-Here are some tips for recognizing when you’re stressed:

 Observe your muscles and insides.
 Are your muscles tense or sore?
 Is your stomach tight, cramped, or aching?
 Are your hands or jaw clenched?